Lightsaber

 The famous Star Wars object, seen as a campaign for private gun ownership.

-In: Images Reading Time: 4 min
+In: Images, Products, Text Reading Time: 4 min

 Self defense is the main argument for private armament.
 The lightsaber, of Star Wars fame, is the ideal archetype of a civilized weapon that elegantly shows and hides its potential for violence.